Biruk-Abere/The-Pretrained-Transformer-Architecture/README.md

 The positional encoding vectors are of the same dimension as the input embeddings and are generated using sine and cosine functions of different frequencies.
 Then, they are simply summed to the input embeddings in order to inject the positional information.

+Question :-

-Question :- How does the positional encoding work ?
-How is using sine and cosine functions used for generating the vectors of the positional embedding ?
+    • How does the positional encoding work ?
+    • How are sine and cosine functions used for generating the vectors of the positional embedding ?

-In languages , the order of the words and their position in a sentence really matters.
+In languages, the order of the words and their position in a sentence really matters.
 The meaning of the entire sentence can change if the words are re-ordered.
 When implementing NLP solutions, recurrent neural networks have a built mechanism that deals with the order of sequences.
 The transformer model however does not use recurrence or convolution and treats each data point as independent of the other.
 Since the Transformer architecture ditched the recurrence mechanism in favour of multi-head self attention mechanism.
-Avoiding the RNN’s methods of recurrence will result in massive speed up in the training time and theoretically , it can capture longer dependencies in a sentence.
+Avoiding the RNN’s methods of recurrence will result in massive speed up in the training time and theoretically, it can capture longer dependencies in a sentence.

-The Transformer architecture , introduced in the paper “Attention is All You Need” by Vaswani et al(2017), replaces the recurrent neural network (RNN) mechanism typically used in sequence to sequence models with self attention mechanisms , which enables parallelization of computation.
-In traditional RNN , the hidden state at each time depends on the hidden state of the previous time step, which makes the computations sequential and not easily parallelizable.
+The Transformer architecture, introduced in the paper “Attention is All You Need” by Vaswani et al(2017), replaces the recurrent neural network (RNN) mechanism typically used in sequence to sequence models with self attention mechanisms, which enables parallelization of computation.
+In traditional RNN, the hidden state at each time depends on the hidden state of the previous time step, which makes the computations sequential and not easily parallelizable.
 This can limit the performance of the model on longer sequences, since each time step must wait for the previous time step to compute.

 In contrast, the Transformer architecture utilizes a self attention mechanism, which allows the model to process all input tokens in parallel.
 Specifically, the model computes the attention score for each token in the input sequence based on its relationship with every other token in the sequence.
 The attention scores are used to weigh the importance of each token, which are then used to compute a weighted sum of all tokens in the sequence.
 This weighted sum, which captures the most relevant information from the input sequence, is then used as input to the subsequent layers of the model.

 Since the attention mechanism considers all tokens in the input sequence in parallel, the Transformer architecture is more efficient and faster than traditional RNNs, and can process longer sequences without sacrificing performance.
-Additionally , the Transformer architecture has become a popular choice for various natural language processing tasks such as machine translation ,text generation , and language understanding , due to its superior performance and parallelizability.
+Additionally, the Transformer architecture has become a popular choice for various natural language processing tasks such as machine translation,text generation, and language understanding, due to its superior performance and parallelizability.
 Here, positional information is added to the model explicitly to retain the information regarding the order of words in a sentence, positional encoding is the scheme through which the knowledge of the order of objects in a sequence is maintained.

-## HOW DOES POSITIONAL ENCODING WORKS ?
+## HOW POSITIONAL ENCODING WORKS

 The Transformer architecture uses a positional encoding mechanism to inject position information into the input sequence so that the self attention mechanism can differentiate between tokens based on their position in the sequence.
 Since the self attention mechanism in the Transformer does not consider the order of the input sequence, it is important to incorporate the position of each token into the input representation.
 The positional encoding achieves this by adding a vector to the embedding of each token that encodes the position in the sequence.